nhsuk/connecting-to-services/doc/architecture/decisions/0003-use-postcodes-io-for-postcode-lookup.md

 deactivated/deleted postcodes return 404s from which a co-ordinate can not be retrieved and the application will not be able to return any results.
 If additional search terms e.g. town names are added to the application an additional lookup service might be required.
-That service might be instead of Postcodes.io or as well was.
+That service might replace or be used alongside Postcodes.io.
 If the hosted service ever became unreliable or unavailable/shutdown the code, data and [instructions](https://postcodes.io/docs) for how to run it is freely available.